 For more examples, see API documentation.

-lunamark
+The lunamark

-The lunamark executable allows easy markdown conversion from the command line.
+executable allows easy markdown conversion from the command line.
 For usage instructions, see the lunamark(1) man page.

-Lunamark comes with a simple lua library documentation tool, lunadoc.
-For usage instructions, see the lunadoc(1) man page. lunadoc reads source files and parses specially marked markdown comment blocks.
+reads source files and parses specially marked markdown comment blocks.
 Here is an example of the result.

-The source directory contains a large test suite in tests.
+.
 This includes existing Markdown and PHP Markdown tests, plus more tests for lunamark-specific features and additional corner cases.

-To run the tests, use bin/shtest.
+To run the tests, use bin/shtest

 bin/shtest --help # get usage